 School and College Leavers: Audit School and College Leaver Programme

-If you’d like to go to university and start your career without building up a hefty student debt, this is an opportunity for you.
-We’re offering ambitious young people the chance to join our industry-leading Audit team as you gain an accounting degree from a top UK university – and, best of all, we’ll pay all of your tuition and accommodation fees too.
+If you’d like to go to university and start your career without building up a hefty student debt, here’s your chance.
+Not only will you get to join our industry-leading Audit team, you’ll work towards an accounting degree from a top UK university – and best of all, we’ll pay all your tuition and accommodation fees.

 We’ll even pay you a starting salary of around £20,000 (in London) and support you every step of the way as you work to become a fully qualified Chartered Accountant.

-Every so often, businesses need assurance about their performance and reliability – a bit like when a car goes in for an MOT.
-Only at KPMG, we go way beyond the simple nuts and bolts of financial statements.
-We like to get right to the heart of an organisation, and get to grips with the inner workings of the business so we can spot any problems before they happen.
+Every so often, businesses need reassurance about their performance and reliability.
+So an audit is a bit like when a car goes in for an MOT.
+But at KPMG, we go way beyond the simple nuts and bolts of financial statements.
+We like to get right to the heart of an organisation, getting to grips with the inner workings of the business so we can spot any problems before they happen.

-For you, the best part is that it affects all businesses.
-So you’ll have the opportunity to experience life across a huge variety of industries.
-You’ll also get to meet lots of interesting people and develop skills that are always in demand.
-Plus, it’ll give you access to senior business people from across many different industries.
+For you, the best part is that audit is something that affects all businesses.
+Which means you’ll have the opportunity to experience life across a variety of industries.
+You’ll get to meet lots of interesting people and develop skills that are always in demand.
+Plus, you’ll have access to senior business people from all kinds of different sectors.

 Who’s it for?